 Parks and Recreation 740-203-1810

-- Tennis and pickleball courts operated by the City of Delaware are open.
-A list of mandatory and recommended health practices is available here and on signage at the courts.
+- Tennis and pickleball courts are open.
+Recommended health practices are here and on signage at the courts.

-- Hidden Valley Golf Course is open, with special policies and procedures in place.
+- Hidden Valley Golf Course is open, with special procedures in place.
 Read about them here.

-- The City of Delaware announced May 26 that Jack Florance Pool will remain closed for the 2020 season.
+- The Jack Florance Pool is closed for the 2020 season.
 The decision is based on a number of operational factors, including very strict federal, state and local guidelines; economic feasibility; and restrictions on pool operations, including the requirement that social distancing be observed in the water.

-Park shelters are closed until group gatherings of 50 or more are permitted by the state
+- Park shelters are closed until gatherings of 50 or more are permitted by the state.

 Refuse, Recycling and Yard Waste Collection 740-203-1810

 - Bag ALL refuse.
 Do not place lose rubbish in the blue toter bin.

 - On your collection day, we need ALL your trash to be contained completely within your blue toter bin and the lid fully closed.
 The concern is that the more things (extra trash bags) our crews touch the higher the chance of contamination.
 Our crews need to stay as healthy as possible to perform their jobs, for all of us.
 Other options: (1) Make sure you are recycling everything that can be recycled, to free up space in the refuse bin.
 If you need another free recycling bin, contact us at the below links.
 (2) Share toter space with a neighbor, if you or they have extra room, and as long as the lid still can fully close.

 - Yard waste collection has resumed.
 Place leaf bags, bins and twig bundles at curbside the day before your normal refuse collection day.
 Check here for recycling instructions.